JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/Discipline, Willpower, Motivation.md

 - Something is moderate in difficulty, stress is moderate, becomes eustress, energy level is high.
 - Something is difficult, stress is high, the body starts thinking the task is too difficult to pay off and goes into energy saving mode.

-Self-identity is malleable, otherwise we wouldn't be able to change over time, this is how therapy works and what spiritual practices teach ([[The Power Of Now]]).
+Self-identity is malleable, otherwise we wouldn't be able to change over time, this is how therapy works and what spiritual practices teach ([[The Power Of Now - enlightenment]]).
 Change identity to change how you view difficulty, this will result in an "infinite motivation hack", so to say.
 ### From "I don't feel like it" to Identity Exercise

 If you say you're not "feeling like it" or not "having energy for it at the moment"